 Adoeette was born in about 1845 in Kiowa territory, probably in Oklahoma.
 In consequence of George A. Custer’s vigorous campaign on the Washita in the fall of 1868, the Kiowa and other confederated tribes were forced to move to a reservation at Fort Sill, Oklahoma after the Medicine Lodge Treaty Council in 1867.
 However, by 1871, Big Tree, along with Chiefs Satanta and other Kiowa warriors were dissatisfied with the reservation system began to make a number of attacks on wagon trains in Texas.

-In May, 1871, Big Tree accompanied a large party of warriors led by Satanta, and attacked a wagon train, killing 7 men and taking 41 mules.
-For their part in this attack, the three chiefs were arrested at Fort Sill, Oklahoma to stand trial in Texas.
+In May 1871, Big Tree accompanied a large party of warriors led by Satanta, and attacked a wagon train, killing seven men and taking 41 mules.
+For their part in this attack, called the Warren Wagon Train Raid, three chiefs were arrested at Fort Sill, Oklahoma to stand trial in Texas.

 Satank was killed while resisting a guard and Big Tree and Satanta were tried in Texas and sentenced to death; but Texas Governor Edmund Davis, overruled the court and the punishment was changed to life imprisonment.
 However, Kiowa Chief Lone Wolf negotiated for their early release and the pair were allowed to leave prison in October 1873, conditional upon the good behavior of their people.